memgraph/pymgclient/docs/source/module.rst

 pass a ``resolver`` callable that maps an advertised ``"host:port"`` address to an iterable of ``"host:port"`` targets to try.

+``connect(routing=True, ...)`` performs a fresh routing lookup on every call.
+For a long-lived router that caches the routing table (honouring its TTL), balances reads across replicas and fails over across coordinators, use the :class:`Router` class:

+.. autoclass:: mgclient.Router
+   :members: connect, refresh, routing_table

 For lower-level access to the routing table itself, see :meth:`Connection.get_routing_table`.